Exploring New Propagation Scales With Galactic Neutrinos: Conclusions and Outlook

 Future work could improve the sensitivity in multiple ways.
 In our analysis, we leave the Galactic neutrino flux normalization entirely unconstrained, and profile over it.
 However, a model-motivated prior on this normalization would make measurements sensitive not only to spectral, but also to normalization shift effects, substantially improving and extending the sensitivity.
 A similar normalization constraint could also be achieved by combining neutrino measurements with gamma-ray observations, leveraging their joint hadronic production mechanisms.
 If Galactic neutrino point sources, which would have much better defined baselines, are discovered, they would be sensitive to new physics effects on similar propagation scales.
 Alternately, improved angular resolution would reduce backgrounds in the Galactic signal region.
 Cascade-based measurements at KM3NeT, which we do not consider in this work, should have similar energy resolution to IceCube cascades, but improved angular resolution, due to the reduced scattering of light in water compared to ice; including them should thus improve the sensitivity.
 Other water-based neutrino telescopes like Baikal-GVD~\cite{Baikal-GVD:2018isr}, which is currently in operation, and P-ONE~\cite{P-ONE:2020ljt}, TRIDENT~\cite{TRIDENT:2022hql}, and HUNT~\cite{Huang:2023mzt} can also contribute to a future study.

-\acknowledgments MM acknowledges support from the Harvard College Research Program (HCRP) and funding from the Faculty of Arts and Sciences of Harvard University.
+\acknowledgments We thank Peter Denton for useful comments on the manuscript.
+MM acknowledges support from the Harvard College Research Program (HCRP) and funding from the Faculty of Arts and Sciences of Harvard University.
 KC is supported by the NSF Graduate Research Fellowship under Grant No. 2140743, and the Research Corporation for Science Advancement Cottrell Scholar award.
 CAA is supported by the Faculty of Arts and Sciences of Harvard University, the National Science Foundation, the Research Corporation for Science Advancement, and the David \& Lucile Packard Foundation.
 IMS is supported by STFC grant ST/T001011/1.
 RAB acknowledges support from the Agence Nationale de la Recherche (ANR), project ANR-23-CPJ1-0103-01.

 \onecolumngrid \ifx \standalonesupplemental\undefined \counterwithin{figure}{section} \fi {Supplemental Methods and Tables --- S\arabic{page}} {A\arabic{equation}}